The Abbots Leigh Charities consist of the following:

 A hand written notebook provides a history of the Abbots Leigh Charities and was written by Mr William Frampton who according to a Charity Commission document dated 7 December 1926 lived in Church Road and was a Solicitor’s Clerk by profession.
 Not only was he a long serving trustee of the Abbots Leigh Charities he was an active member of the Abbots Leigh Cricket Club.

-To make an application email the Trustees.
+To make an application email the Correspondent.